sandmanN7/Challenge-17/README.md

 ![This is an image](https://github.com/sandmanN7/Challenge-17/blob/main/Images/SMOTE.png)

-- Combination (Over and Under Sampling):
+- Combination Over and Under Sampling (SMOTEENN):

 ![This is an image](https://github.com/sandmanN7/Challenge-17/blob/main/Images/COMBO.png)